 Kölsch is an ale while pilsner is a lager, and kölsch was designed to compete with its famous German counterpart.
-The modern version of Kölsch arose out of the brewer's needs directly after World War II as well as their desire to return to the simpler beer brewed by their predecessors.
-Lager brewing arrived much later in Cologne than the rest of Germany.
-It wasn't until the arrival of refrigeration that the style really took hold.
+The modern version of kölsch arose out of the brewers' needs directly after World War II as well as their desire to return to the simpler beer brewed by their predecessors.
+Lager brewing arrived much later in Cologne than the rest of Germany, and it wasn't until the arrival of refrigeration that the style really took hold.
 Using the older ale yeast with modern brewing methods, including refrigeration, the brewers developed their so-called hybrid beer style.

 Though they use different yeast, the two beers look very similar, with a brilliant straw yellow to pale golden color and snowy head.
 Pilsners tend to have a drier profile, while kölsches are creamy and soft; both have a crisp finish attributed to the cold lagering process.

 In the mid-1980s, brewers gathered at the Kölsch-Konvention to define the style.
 It must be a pale, top-fermented, hop-accented, and filtered ale and have a gravity between 11 and 14 degrees on the Plato scale.
 When Germany joined the European Union, kölsch was granted a Protected Geographical Indication that limits production to Cologne.
 Though this is strictly adhered to in Germany, American craft breweries have adopted kölsch.

 In Germany, kölsch is brewed according to Reinheitsgebot.
 This 500-year-old German beer purity law states that only barley, hops, water, and yeast may be used in beer.
 The ale yeast is unusual for a beer that is fermented like a lager.
 The general style is characterized as lightly hopped with subtle fruits and malts and a crisp finish.
 From there, breweries add their own spin.
 Some produce fruitier beer, others feature peppery or herbal notes, and a few are grassy.